-Discovery Services Scoring Tenet Unacceptable - 1 Acceptable + 1 Good +2 Exemplary +3 Score 2.10 The Employment Specialist, the employment seeker, and members of the employment seeker's team, hold an in-person meeting, have joint online communication meetings, or other joint communication to create an Employment Plan that contains businesses to contact for Job Development.
-The employment specialist reviews the information gathered during Discovery and creates a next-steps plan, without creating an employment development plan of specific employers for the job developer to contact.
-The Discovery planning meetings conclude with an employment plan, approved by the employment seeker, that contains conditions for successful employment, the job seeker's potential skills and contributions, necessary supports, and specific businesses for the job developer to contact.
-The employment plan includes dozens of local business contacts that relate to the employment seeker's identified and potential skills, interests, and vocational themes.
-The employment plan team members assist the job developer to implement the plan by facilitating introductions to identified businesses.
+Discovery Services Sco ring Fidelity Tenet Unacceptable - 1 Acceptable + 1 Good +2 Exemplary +3 Score Tenet 2.10 The Employment Specialist, the employment seeker, and members of the employment seeker's team, hold an in-person meeting, have joint Unacceptable - 1 The employment specialist reviews the information gathered during Discovery and creates a next-steps plan, without creating an employment development plan of specific employers for the job developer to contact.
+Exemplary +3 The employment plan team members assist the job developer to implement the plan by facilitating introductions to identified businesses.